-In accordance with the Deed, the Manager is entitled to a management fee at a rate up to 3.00% per annum of the NAV of the Fund calculated and accrued daily using the Fund's functional currency.
+In accordance with the Deed, the Manager is entitled to a management fee at a rate up to 3.00% per annum of the NAV of the Fund, calculated and accrued daily using the Fund's functional currency.

-For the financial year ended 30 June 2021, the management fee is recognised at a rate of 1.00% (2020: 1.00%) per annum on the NAV of the Fund calculated on a daily basis.
+For the financial year ended 30 September 2021, the management fee is recognised at a rate of 1.00% (2020: 1.00%) per annum on the NAV of the Fund, calculated on a daily basis as stated in the Prospectus.